carsonsidhu/linkedin-application-bot/README.md

 ## Features
 List the ready features here:
-- Flexibility in
+- Flexibility in one's ability to alter job search parameters
 - Simple to run with just one click
-- Awesome feature 3

 ## Usage